ArcaneNibble/ee206a-website/content/pages/01-design.md

 well.
 The friction introduced by adding a motor to the fork significantly affects the behavior of the bike.
 Adding a motor in this way is simple, but it will need to be improved on the "real" bike.
-This will be described in more detail in the "results" section.
+This will be described in more detail in the "conclusions" section.

 ![System block diagram]({filename}/static/Design_fig1.png)